Scan and Send Load Documents

 -

-To make barcodes more readable, position your camera phone about 14 inches away.
+To make barcodes more readable, hold your phone camera lens about 14 inches away.

 -